ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 Resig sets the tone pretty early on.
-After a short introduction in a chapter titled "Arming With Testing And Debugging" he tells us about the importance of testing and goes on to explain how we can create a very simple JavaScript `assert` method and its associated test runner.
-Considerations like this are usually briefly mentioned towards the end of a textbook.
+After a short introduction in a chapter titled "Arming With Testing And Debugging" he tells us about the importance of testing and goes on to explain how one can create a simple JavaScript `assert` method and its associated test runner.
+Testing is usually briefly mentioned towards the end of a textbook.
 Not this time.
+Testing is mentioned throughout the book.

-Reasons I'm writing about reading "Secrets of the JavaScript Ninja":
+So why am I writing about reading "Secrets of the JavaScript Ninja"?
+Several reasons:

 1. Writing about something helps you remember it better
 2. I'm adding some reference and extra information here and there.
 3. Hopefully this is useful to you, the reader, to a) get a sense of what's in this book and b) get better at JavaScript!

+The remainder of this article is organized in sections, matching roughly the order of the book's chapters.
+In each of those sections I go through what picked my interest while reading the book.
+When a concept was important I tried to explain it with my own words.
+Hopefully that will help you understand why I thought this book is worth reading.

 ## Functions